gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

       - icon (sent from api)
       - text (sent from api)
          - supports ```<b>```
-- Special user accounts can display a banner
+- Special branded users can display a banner in their profile
-   - banner area
+   - banner area (view 7.7.3)
       - image and link served via api
+      - behavior mimics GTIOv3
 - A users profile can show a button linking to an external site
    - button defined by api (view 7.7.1)
       - two button types